-In this review, I’ll explain how Allplants works and give you my opinion about the meals.
-I wasn’t paid to write this and I’ll be 100% honest, as I am with all of my vegan reviews.
+In this review, I’ll explain how allplants works and give you my honey opinion about the meals, the delivery process and the packaging.

-Allplants has made my list of the 9 best vegan delivery services in the UK.
-This shortlist showcases the best frozen meal options like Allplants, as well as some fresh meal prep options and some cook-your-own vegan recipe kits.
+allplants has made my list of the Best Vegan Meal Delivery services in the UK.
+This shortlist showcases the best frozen meal options like allplants, as well as some fresh meal prep options and some cook-your-own vegan recipe kits.

 You can then choose to add on any side dishes, breakfasts, desserts or smoothies.